 Our firm's monitoring programme is based on the PwC Network's Global Assurance Quality Review (GAQR) Programme.
 This programme which is based on professional standards relating to quality control including ISQC1, contains policies, procedures, tools and guidance which are used by PwC Network firms.
-The GAOR programme is coordinated by a central team which consists of a GAQR Leader with a group of International Team Leaders (ITL) who are senior partners seconded to the GAOR central team by PwC member firms.
+The GAQR programme is coordinated by a central team which consists of a GAOR Leader with a group of International Team Leaders (ITL) who are senior partners seconded to the GAQR central team by PwC member firms.
 Provision of oversight by the ITLs and their continuous involvement and support enable a consistent and effective performance of reviews across the PwC network.

-Our firm's monitoring procedures include an ongoing assessment of the design and effectiveness of our quality management system, as well as a review of completed engagements (Engagement Compliance Reviews - ECR).
-The results of these procedures form the basis for the continuous improvement of our quality management system.
+Our firm's monitoring procedures include an ongoing assessment of the design and effectiveness of our QMS, as well as a review of completed engagements (Engagement Compliance Reviews - ECR).
+The results of these procedures form the basis for the continuous improvement of our QMS.